pustotnik/zenmake/docs/config-actions.rst

 =====================

 ZenMake supports some configuration actions.
-They can be used to check system libraries, headers, etc. To set configuration actions the parameter ``config-actions`` in :ref:`task params<buildconf-taskparams>` is used.
-The value of the parameter ``config-actions`` must be a list of such actions.
+They can be used to check system libraries, headers, etc. To set configuration actions use the parameter ``configure`` in :ref:`task params<buildconf-taskparams>`.
+The value of the parameter ``configure`` must be a list of such actions.
 An item in the list can be a ``dict`` where ``do`` specifies what to do, some type of configuration action.
 It's like a function where ``do`` describes the name of a function and others parameters are parameters for the function.